-Applicant disclosed his student loan delinquent debts in his SCA.
-His wages are being garnished each month to pay down these debts.
-However, no garnishment order or documents have been provided to show this.
-He repeatedly stated the reason for his financial problems is insufficient income.
-This is another way of saying that he spends beyond his means.
-Applicant indicated that he plans to pay off the other delinquent consumer debts alleged in the SOR, once he is employed and after he pays off the student loans.
-However, he has produced no evidence that he reached out to these creditors, attempted to settle these debts, or entered into any installment payment plans.
+Applicant disclosed some of her delinquent debts in her SCA.
+She stated that she disputed one, and she was attempting to make payment arrangements with other creditors.
+There is no evidence of any follow through.
+She repeatedly stated the reason for her financial problems was her husband's injury and subsequent disability.
+While this may have been a condition beyond her control, Applicant has not demonstrated that she acted responsibly under the circumstances.
+Applicant indicated that she planned to repair her credit once he received disability compensation.
+However, she has produced no evidence that he is receiving that disability pay now, or that she reached out to these creditors, attempted to settle these debts, or entered into any installment payment plans.
 These debts remain unresolved.
-His financial problems are recent and ongoing.
-Applicant provided insufficient evidence to show that his financial problems are under control, and that his debts were incurred under circumstances unlikely to recur.
+Her financial problems are recent and ongoing.
+Applicant provided insufficient evidence to show that her financial problems are under control.
 The mitigating conditions enumerated above do not apply.